-Julie Berry, the voice of the London Underground, provides a brief introduction to malaria.
+Julie Berry, the voice of the London Underground Piccadilly Line, offers a short introduction to malaria.

 Malaria is a life-threatening disease spread by mosquitos.